DeSoto Parish Profile

 Whom We Reach:

-908 youth (includes 452 4-H members, 35 adult volunteers, 12 school 4-H Clubs, and 6 after- school clubs) 24,901 adults (3,548 agriculture and natural resources and 21,353 family consumer sciences)
+908 youth (includes 461 4-H members, 121 Cloverbuds, 50 adult volunteers, 19 school 4-H Clubs, and 16 after- school project clubs) 24,901 adults (3,548 agriculture and natural resources and 21,353 Nutrition and Community Health) DeSoto residents seeking better health.

 How We Reach Them:

-4-H Clubs, school enrichment, field days, publications, newsletters, class series, website, social media, local newspapers, fliers, and workshops
+4-H Clubs, school enrichment, field days, publications, newsletters, class series,website, social media, local newspapers, fliers, and workshops.

 Expanding Our Efforts: